-Surrounded by two famous glaciers, Skaftafellsjökull and skeiðarárjökull, this hike has many marked paths, long or short.
+Surrounded by two famous glaciers, Skaftafellsjökull and Skeiðarárjökull, this hike has many marked paths, long or short.
 This hike is a medium one taking you across the heath.
 You will be able to see the two glaciers and the famous Svartifoss waterfall.
-Despite its small debit, Svartifoss is amongst the most renowned waterfall in Iceland.
-The long basaltic columns at the end of the gorge makes a perfect spot for an impressive picture of the narrow flow of water splashing the black rock.
+Svartifoss is amongst the most renowned waterfall in Iceland.
+The long basaltic columns at the end of the gorge make a perfect spot for an impressive picture of the narrow flow of water splashing the black rock.

 How to get around

-Lots of marked paths takes you to various destination around the heath, our proposed one takes you across it.
+Lots of marked paths take you to various destinations around the heath, our proposed one takes you across it.
 Start from the camping site and hike to Sjónarsker, on the way you will be able to see, from above the Hundafoss waterfall.
 From Sjónarsker, there is a nice walk down towards Svartifoss in Bæjargil.
 After crossing the bridged river, follow the signs marked Sjónarnípa.
-This leg of the hike will take you across a marsh area and you with some attention, lots of pink, blue or white flowers will be seen on the hike.
+This leg of the hike will take you across a marsh area.
+With some attention, a lot of pink, blue, and white flowers will be seen on the hike.
 A map of the area can be found here.

 Distance: 8 kilometers

-In the skagafjorður lies a few islands, Drangey, Málmey and the one that interests us, Þórðarhöfði.
-This island can be reached at low tide by two sand bars that connects the island the the mainland. Þórðarhöfði, after the name of the first settler of the area, Þórður, is also the remains of a volcano.
+In Skagafjorður lie a few islands.
+Drangey, Málmey and the one that interests us, Þórðarhöfði.
+This island can be reached at low tide by two sand bars that connect the island to the mainland. Þórðarhöfði, names after one of the first settler of the area, Þórður, is also the remains of a volcano.
 The caldera can be clearly seen on the western side of the mountain.

 From the top of this 200 meters high hill, the whole fjord lies before your eyes.
-And not only the fjord, the cap hosts a lot of sea bird and anyone interested while deeply enjoy this hike.
+And not only the fjord, but the cap also hosts a lot of sea birds and anyone interested while deeply enjoy this hike.
 As per usual, beware of the cliffs.

 How to get there: